k-l-dixon/k-l-dixon.github.io/essays/The_Power_of_Design_Patterns.md

 Three fundamental groups of design patterns are behavioral, creational, and structural.

 >Behavioral - describes the communication between objects of various classes along with the responsibilities and tasks between the objects.
+>> Chain of Responisbility Pattern

+>> Command Pattern

+>> Iterator Pattern

 >Creational - emphasizes the way objects are created such that clients are decoupled from object initialization.
 This leveages the creation of objects at runtime as opposed to compile time.
+Examples include:
+>> Singleton Pattern

+>> Prototype Pattern

 >Structural - focuses on how to assemble objects and classes into larger flexible structures.
+Examples include:
+>> Adapter Pattern

+>> Bridge Pattern

+>> Composite Pattern

+### Design Patterns Used in Practice

+In practice, I have experience with using the Singleton Design Pattern.
+This design pattern involves using a single class responsible for creating an object and allowing direct access to that object without need to instantiate the object of the class.
+Working with BowFolios, we used a class defined as   "ProfileCollection" to create and export the instances of "profiles" to other entities.